HanaHardy/WebTech-Framework/README.md

-Let's create a comprehensive README file tailored to the generic framework you have built.
-This README will provide a clear explanation of the framework, its components, how to set it up, and how it meets the project requirements.

----

 # MyFramework

 MyFramework is a simple web framework designed to facilitate CRUD operations and AJAX-based interactions with a MongoDB database using Node.js and Express.
 It provides an easy-to-use structure for creating web applications with a clear separation of concerns between controllers, models, and views.